-1. The master initiates a data transfer by establishing a start condition, defined as a high-to-low transition on SDATA, the serial data line, while SCLK, the serial clock line, remains high.
-This indicates that an address/data stream follows.
-All slave peripherals connected to the serial bus respond to the start condition and shift in the next eight bits, consisting of a 7-bit address (MSB first) plus an R/\overline{W} bit, which determines the direction of the data transfer, that is, whether data is written to, or read from, the slave device.
-The peripheral whose address corresponds to the transmitted address responds by pulling the data line low during the low period before the ninth clock pulse, known as the acknowledge bit.
-All other devices on the bus remain idle while the selected device waits for data to be read from or written to it.
-If the R/\overline{W} bit is a 0, the master writes to the slave device.
-If the R/\overline{W} bit is a 1, the master reads from the slave device.

-2. Data is sent over the serial bus in a sequence of nine clock pulses, eight bits of data followed by an acknowledge bit from the slave device.
-Transitions on the data line must occur during the low period of the clock signal and remain stable during the high period, since a low-to-high transition when the clock is high can be interpreted as a stop signal.
-The number of data bytes that can be transmitted over the serial bus in a single read or write operation is limited only by what the master and slave devices can handle.

-3. When all data bytes have been read or written, stop conditions are established.
+- 1. The master initiates data transfer by establishing a start condition, defined as a high to low transition on the serial data line SDA, while the serial clock line SCL remains high.
+This indicates that an address/data stream is going to follow.
+All slave peripherals connected to the serial bus respond to the start condition and shift in the next eight bits, consisting of a 7-bit address (MSB first) plus a read/write (R/W) bit, which deternimes the direction of the data transfer i.e. whether data is written to, or read from, the slave device.
+The peripheral with the address corresponding to the transmitted address responds by pulling the data line low during the low period before the ninth clock pulse, known as the acknowledge bit.
+All other devices on the bus now remain idle while the selected device waits for data to be read from or written to it.
+If the R/W bit is a zero then the master writes to the slave device.
+If the R/W bit is a one then the master reads from the slave device. - 2.
+Data is sent over the serial bus in sequences of nine clock pulses, eight bits of data followed by an acknowledge bit from the receiver of data.
+Transitions on the data line must occur during the low period of the clock signal and remain stable during the high period, since a low-to-high transition when the clock is high can be interpreted as a stop signal. - 3.
+When all data bytes have been read or written, stop conditions are established.
 In write mode, the master pulls the data line high during the tenth clock pulse to assert a stop condition.
-In read mode, the master device overrides the acknowledge bit by pulling the data line high during the low period before the ninth clock pulse.
+In read mode, the master overrides the acknowledge bit by pulling the data line high during the low period before the ninth clock pulse.
 This is known as no acknowledge.
 The master takes the data line low during the low period before the tenth clock pulse, then high during the tenth clock pulse to assert a stop condition.
-Any number of bytes of data are transferable over the serial bus in one operation, but it is not possible to mix read and write in one operation because the type of operation is determined at the beginning and cannot subsequently be changed without starting a new operation.
-For the